-In 1997, researchers first noticed that side sleeping caused noticeable changes to the electrical activity of the heart measured with an electrocardiogram (ECG).
+In 1997, researchers first noticed that side-sleeping caused noticeable changes to the electrical activity of the heart measured with an electrocardiogram (ECG).
 The researchers found a more noticeable effect when the participants were lying on their left side.

 When the participants slept on their right side, almost no change in ECG activity was found.
 The researchers found that in this position, the heart was held in place by the thin layer of tissue between the lungs called the mediastinum.

-Anecdotally, people with congestive heart failure often report discomfort and trouble breathing when sleeping on their left side.
 More research needs to be done to understand if sleeping on your left side is dangerous for people with heart conditions or how dangerous it may be.

 There remains some controversy about whether sleeping on your left or right side is better for your heart.
 Some sleep experts think that sleeping on your right side could compress your vena cava.
 This is the vein that feeds into the right side of your heart.

-However, at this time there’s no evidence that sleeping on your right side increases your risk of developing heart failure, and it seems to be safe.
+However, at this time, there’s no evidence that sleeping on your right side increases your risk of developing heart failure, and it seems to be safe.

 A 2018 study found that the majority of participants with a heart muscle disease called consecutive dilated cardiomyopathy preferred to sleep on their right side rather than their left.

-Some doctors recommend that pregnant people sleep on their left side.
-Because your liver is on the right side of your abdomen, lying on your left side helps keep the uterus off that large organ and it also makes your heart’s job easier because it keeps the fetus’ weight from applying pressure to the large vein (called the inferior vena cava) that carries blood back to the heart from your feet and legs to improve blood flow to the fetus.
+That said, lying on your right side when pregnant makes your heart’s job easier because it keeps the fetus’ weight from applying pressure to the large vein (called the inferior vena cava) that carries blood back to the heart from your feet and legs to improve blood flow to the fetus.

 At this time, it’s still not clear what the best sleeping position is for your heart health if you don’t already have an underlying heart condition.
 Likely, getting quality sleep is more important than your sleeping position.